chanchalIITP/AuthorIdentification/README.md

 | --- | ---- | ----| ---- |----|

-### Supplementary file required for the main paper
+### Supplementary file required for the main paper: supplementary-file.pdf